Physlex/Physlex/README.md

       - I’m interested in Video game development, competitive programming and data analysis.
     <br />
     <br />
-       - I’m currently learning: Intermediate level C++ (inheriting a post-compiled value in a derived class from a base).
-Also, CSS, C#.<br />
+       - I’m currently learning: Intermediate level C++ (Polymorphism).<br />
     <br />
-       - I will soon be learning: Unity, Javascript, website design, python.
+       - I will soon be learning: Unreal Engine, Python.
     <br />
     <br />
-       - I’m looking to collaborate on: Non-complicated C++ programs.
+       - I’m looking to collaborate on: any C++ programs.
 Any excuse to read C++ or professionally designed code is welcome.
     <br />
     <hr/>
   </p>